EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

     Detail      = strcat(FolderPath, " <- ", InitiatingProcessCommandLine)
 | extend Signal = "ConfigArtifactWrite";
 // The module is a DLL.
 This branch is the only one that sees it regardless of
-// which host process loaded it — including hosts on the allowlist below. let ModuleLoads = DeviceImageLoadEvents
+// which host process loaded it — including the module hosts on the allowlist above.
+// It is not more durable than the filename check; it is durable against a
+// DIFFERENT thing.
+Both die on a rename in the next build. let ModuleLoads = DeviceImageLoadEvents
 | where Timestamp > ago(lookback)
 | where FileName in~ (ModuleImages)